+Al-Oraini prosecuted members of the Saudi Civil and Political Rights Association (ACPRA), a prominent human rights association established in 2009.
 These prosecutions, which took place between 2012 and 2015, included Abdullah al-Hamid, one of the most prominent reformers in the Kingdom, Muhammed al-Qahtani, Mohammed Salih al-Bjady, Abdulkarim al-Khader, and Abdulaziz al-Shubaili.
+Their "crimes" were calling for democracy and establishing ACPRA.

 Al-Abdullah oversaw the prosecution of these individuals for their peaceful speech and activism, which are protected by international human rights law.
-Al-Abdullah oversaw the prosecution of Waleed Abulkhair and Loujain Alhathloul during her first trial in 2014.
+Al-Abdullah oversaw the prosecution of Waleed Abulkhair and of Loujain Alhathloul in her first trial in 2014.
 As the head of prosecution, he was responsible for prosecuting them for their peaceful speech and advocacy, which are protected by international law, and for enforcing prima facie unjust laws that criminalize dissent.

-DAWN requested a response from al-Abdullah,, by writing to the Saudi authorities on December 9, 2020 but no response was received by the time of publication.
+DAWN requested a response from al-Abdullah, by writing to the Saudi authorities on December 9, 2020, but no response was received by the time of publication.

 Tweet the Saudi Ministry of Justice here and the Saudi Embassy in Washington DC here.
 Tell them to stop prosecuting peaceful dissidents.